jakekausler/Hackathon/README.md

 After pulling the repo, run `npm install` in the `web/` directory.
 This will install all packages required.
 Source code is in the `web/src` directory, and build code will be output to the `web/dist` directory (which is ignored when uploading to git).

 Webpack is controlling the build.
 The config is found at `web/webpack.dev.config.js`.
-To run a build, use `npm run buildDev`.
+To run a build, use `npm run buildDev` in the `web/` directory.
 This will output to the `web/dist` directory, which is where the server grabs files.
 Webpack will package all javascript into a single `main.js` file.

 ### Backend